agoccs/esp32-gate-opener/analysis/README.md

 For the analyzed signal:

 the signal contains 12 bits
-bit 0 is represented by a short + long pulse pair bit 1 is represented by a long + short pulse pair the timing of the pulses is derived from the measured signal delay
+bit 0 is represented by a short + long pulse pair, bit 1 is represented by a long + short pulse pair the timing of the pulses is derived from the measured signal delay
 ## Data security